-We do not automatically grant approval for a payment arrangement.
-The trustee may need to provide details of the trust's financial position, including a statement of its assets and liabilities and details of income and expenditure.
+In some circumstances the trustee may need to provide details of the trust's financial position, including a statement of its assets and liabilities and details of income and expenditure.
 We will also want to know what steps the trustee has taken to obtain funds to pay its tax debt and the steps the trustee is taking to meet future tax debts on time.